tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ---
 ## Model Architecture

-I tested a variety of models (more than 25 different variations).
-Ultimately, I settled on a simple and efficient architecture that didn't take forever to train and still delivered great performance.
+I tested a variety of models (more than 25 different combinations).
+Ultimately, I settled on a relatively small and simple architecture that was easy to train and still delivered great performance.
 My final model consisted of the following layers:

 <img src='images/writeup/architecture-diagram.png' width="60%"/>